Epstein Barr VirusEBV positive extranodal NK/T cell non-Hodgkin lymphoma nasal type, Stage 1E.

 On Tuesday night he began vomiting and I rang the nurse at Velindre Cancer Centre on Wednesday morning concerned again that he wasn't well enough for RT.
 She said she would assess him when we arrived for our second session.
 By the time we got to her on Wednesday afternoon Ryan's temp had reached 40.2C and she red flagged sepsis.
 All hell broke loose and Ryan had 12 medical professionals around his bedside at Velindre while they stabilised him and got an ambulance to transfer him to the Teenage Cancer Trust (TCT) unit in Cardiff.
 I cannot ever thank Velindre enough for acting so quickly and saving his life.

 We then spent 10 days in the TCT unit as Ry improved slowly.
 His CRP reached an impressive 332 on Thursday 6th October.
 His BP and Temp have finally stabilised although his Hb, Potassium and Creatinine are a little low.
 His Lymphocytes are almost non-existent but everything else bloods wise is all ok.

-So in all he only had 1 fraction of RT on Tuesday 4th October, with a ten-day break and he was then 'bused' over to Velindre and then brought back to TCT for his initial week of fraction sessions while he continued to recover from the sepsis.
+So in all, he only had 1 fraction of RT on Tuesday 4th October, with a ten-day break and he was then taken by ambulance over to Velindre and then brought back to TCT for his initial week of RT sessions while he continued to recover from the sepsis.